docsforadobe/javascript-tools-guide/docs/introduction/extendscript-overview.rst

 Adobe ExtendScript defines File and Folder classes that simplify cross-platform file-system access.
 These classes are available to all applications that support a JavaScript interface.

-For complete details, see Chapter 3, :ref:`file-system-access`.
+For complete details, see :ref:`file-system-access`.

 .. _user-interface-development-tools: